What Managers Should Focus On While Setting SMART Goals For Teamwork

 2. Identify areas of opportunity for growth.

 As a manager, you must also recognize each team member's development potential and link it to their measurable goals.
-You give them the chance to measure their progress by making it measurable, with the implementation of SMART goals for teamwork, and amplifying each person all along the process.
+You give them the chance to measure their progress by making it measurable, implementing SMART goals for teamwork, and amplifying each person all along the process.

 3. Promote creativity